 PR & SOCIAL

-Social is a conversation between your organization and your audience.
-Play will look at all social channels and new technologies to see where you are best suited to have this conversation and then recommend what that conversation looks like.
-From there we can create content on the calendar with both planned, blessed, and on the go content, which is leveraged across all channels.
+We also specialize in Social PR, which offers the opportunity for a conversation between your organization and your audience.
+At Play, we look at all social channels and new technologies to see where you are best suited to have this conversation and then recommend what that conversation looks like.
+From there we can create content on the calendar with both planned and on-the-go content, which is leveraged across all channels.

 • MEDIA RELATIONS